Hyundai N: Pikes Peak

 In 1992, Rod Millen won the Showroom Stock class of the Pikes Peak International Hill Climb with a Hyundai Scoupe Turbo.
 His son Rhys Millen won the 2009 2WD Time Attack and 2012 Unlimited Championship with a Hyundai Genesis Coupe, setting a world record.

 World Rally Championship

-At the 2012 Paris Motor Show, Hyundai unveiled the i20 WRC concept car and announced that it will participate as a manufacturer in the World Rally Championship (WRC) with its own World Rally Team (WRT).
+At the 2012 Paris Motor Show, Hyundai unveiled the i20 WRC concept car and announced that it would participate as a manufacturer in the World Rally Championship (WRC) with its own World Rally Team (WRT).
 This led to the creation of the Hyundai Motorsport (HMSG) branch in Europe, which was responsible for launching the i20 WRC race car at the Geneva Motor Show.

-The creation of the HMSG branch and the launch of the new i20 WRC were part of a plan that became more evident in 2013 when the N logo was unveiled to the public on the 2014 i20 WRC model.
+The creation of the HMSG branch and the launch of the new i20 WRC was part of a plan that became more evident in 2013 when the N logo was unveiled to the public on the 2014 i20 WRC model.
 In 2014 in the 3rd round, at the Mexico Rally, Hyundai WRT achieved its first podium by taking 3rd place.
 Then in round 9 in Germany, it took first place.